-Hall of Fame talent marks all-time Red Wings lineup
+Hall of Fame talent marks Detroit News all-time Red Wings lineup

 Extras

-Jimmy Howard – Has 246 career victories with the Wings, with 24 career shutouts, since starting full-time from 2009.
+►Jimmy Howard – Has 246 career victories with the Wings, with 24 career shutouts, since starting full-time from 2009.

-Reed Larson – The prolific offensive defenseman had 570 points (188 goals) in 708 games with the Wings, during some of the organization’s leanest years.
+►Reed Larson – The prolific offensive defenseman had 570 points (188 goals) in 708 games with the Wings, during some of the organization’s leanest years.

-Mickey Redmond – Back injuries cut short what could have been a dominant career.
+►Mickey Redmond – Back injuries cut short what could have been a dominant career.
 Redmond had 309 points (in 317 games) after arriving in trade from Montreal.

 ted.kulfan@detroitnews.com